yhandulle/IQSS-Dataverse-Knowledge-Graphs/kg/ReadMe.txt

 pip3 install accelerate peft bitsandbytes transformers trl pip install huggingface-hub wandb

-2.0 go to huggingface an create a write token, save it or you will lose it
+2.0 go to huggingface and create a write token, save it or you will lose it
 ==========================================================================

 3.0 go back to fasrc cluster and do